jackellenberger/emojme/README.md

   --save                   [download] create local files of the given subdomains emoji --user [value]           [download, user-stats] slack user you'd like to get stats on.
 Can be specified multiple times for multiple users. (default: null)
-  --top [value]            [user-stats] the top n users you'd like user emoji statistics on (default: 10) --no-cache               [download/user-stats/sync] force a redownload of all cached info.
+  --top [value]            [user-stats] the top n users you'd like user emoji statistics on (default: 10) --bust-cache             [download/user-stats/sync] force a redownload of all cached info.
   -h, --help               output usage information -V, --version            output the version number
 ```